Quintrell-11/configure-ad/README.md

 </p>
 <p>
-Now that everything is in order I used (Powershell) to test the connection between the virtual machinees to make sure that one is indeed the server for the other.
-To test run the test I (ping)ed the domain using its private ip address.
+With everything in order I used (Powershell) I tested connectivity between the virtual machinees and verified that one is indeed the domain by using (ping)+ the domain private ip address.
 The connection is successful
 </p>
 <br />